cunnie/writings/to_become_forever.md

 She had taken care of herself.
 It wasn't easy, she'd grant that.
 Gym every
 morning: treadmill, bicycle, and then the half-hour with her trainer.

-Her trainer — he was, for lack of a better word, hot.
+Her trainer — he was, for lack of a better word, attractive.
 She had been working with him for the last two years.
 There was a period when their relationship began to become personal, when he shared about the overwhelming sense of loneliness that sometimes strikes him in mid-morning when he has no clients.
 She wanted to reach out and touch him, caress his head in her bosom, tell him that things were okay.
+It was an odd sentiment, out of character — it surprised her.
+She chalked it up to the student-teacher dynamic.

 But things shifted, and he never mentioned that again.
 She wished she had reached out to him that one time, that maybe their relationship would have